jenssegers/date/README.md

     $date = new Date('+1 hour');
     $date = new Date('next monday');

-This is also available from the make or forge static method:
+This is also available using these static methods:

     $date = Date::parse('now');
     $date = Date::now();